rudi-bruchez/rudi-bruchez/README.md

-### Hi there 👋

-France based SQL Server independant specialist.
+### France based SQL Server independant specialist 👋

 - 📫 How to reach me: http://www.pachadata.com/
 - 📫 or on LinkedIn : https://fr.linkedin.com/in/rudibruchez